DrMehdiSobhani/Complex-handwritten-Persian_Arabic-Digits/README.md

 There are also 3 persian handwritten images in this repository and as you can see 2 of them are complex and the application easily understands and identify them .

-here is one of that complex handwritten images :
+Here is one of that complex handwritten images :

 ![Alt text](2.jpg)